Skeletrox/skeletrox.github.io/content/personal_blog/anxiety.md

 posessions.
 It included the attitudes of people toward us.
 Including people at power.

 Power is a complex thing.
 Power, the way I say it, does not imply politicians or bureaucrats.
 We all yield power over others, and others yield power over us.
+Most importantly, the power we have over ourselves and over our environment gives us a sense of self.
+Yet, as it is with childhood, the power over self is almost always overshadowed by the power others have over us.
+And this perception can extend into adulthood, even if it is not necessarily true in reality.

-And for some reason, we are taught at a very young age, that holding on to that power is very, very important.
-Loss of that power, especially when the loss is due to factors out of our hand - leads to anxiety.
+Loss of that power over self, especially when the loss is due to factors out of our hand - leads to anxiety.
 Suddenly nothing makes sense.
-You don't have that apparent power over yourself.
+You have been "coerced" into losing that apparent power over yourself.
 You aren't drifting with the current in a state of zen, you are being dragged along in a stampede, desperately gasping for air.

-Then suddenly the thought creeps in. _"I am done for."_
+Then suddenly the thought creeps in. _"I am done for, unsalveagable."_

 Desperate, you look for answers.
 You look for reasons.
 You turn to superstition.
 The truth is, you need something to make sense here.
 There has to be a root cause.
 If